jaymiews/jaymiews.github.io/index.md

 ## Welcome to Jaymie's

-Jaymie Song is a first-year PhD student in Political Science at Tsinghua University, Beijing.
+Jaymie Wenjia Song is a first-year PhD student in Political Science at Tsinghua University, Beijing.

 <br/>